rivermont/spidy/README.md

 ## User-Friendly Logs
 Both the console and logFile messages are simple and easy to interpret, but packed with information.

+## Webpage saving
+Spidy downloads each page that it runs into, regardless of file type.
+The crawler attempts to save to the correct file type, but it defaults to `.html`, so some 'pages' may appear corrupted.
+Renaming the file extension will fix this.

 # Tutorial
 The way that you will run spidy depends on the way you have Python installed.